Kevin van Braak: Kebun Sejarah / Garden of History

 Kevin van Braak in collaboration with Peter Hopman, Fitri DK, Agung Kurniawan, Timoteus Anggawan Kusno, Setu Legi, Prihatmoko Moki, Ipeh Nur, Ignasius Dicky Takndare, Enka Komariah, Maryanto, Muhammad ‘Ucup’ Yusuf.

 Kebun Sejarah is an exhibition in the Glazen Huis in which an exchange between Kevin and ten Indonesian artists on the migration of plants and people is displayed.
-The show includes various culinary events, including a Sambal tasting on October 31, an educational finissage including coffee on November 28, and an outdoor project Laid Back with seating elements in the Amstelpark.
+The show includes various culinary events, including a Sambal tasting on October 31, an educational finissage including coffee (cancelled), and an outdoor project Laid Back with seating elements in the Amstelpark.

 The exhibition’s opening is on Friday, October 1, from 15.00 – 17.00 in the presence of Kevin van Braak, Peter Hopman, Ipeh Nur and an interactive performance by Setu Legi.